Source code for colour.io.luts.lut

 """

-Validate given domain according to *LUT* dimensions.
+Validate specified domain according to *LUT* dimensions.

 Parameters